gotoplanb/py-sumo-history/README.md

 # py-sumo-history
-A FastAPI application to receive
+An application to ingest and manage Sumo Logic history

+`make run`